Codecademy Practice

 In Ruby you can not only do something

-some condition happens, you can also do somethingunless
+ifsome condition happens, you can also do somethingunlesssome condition happens -

 You can also loop